 Learning About Your Pool’s Water Chemistry

 As a pool owner, it is imperative to learn how to keep your water properly balanced.
-If you are diligent about testing your pool water, you will be rewarded with clean healthy water, keeping your swimmers safe.
-If you are not careful, you will face many problems, not only with water, but also with the surface of the pool, (ie: marbledust) as well as pool equipment such as the plumbing and heater.
-So be sure to learn how to properly care for your pool water to protect your investment.
+If you are diligent about testing your pool water, you will be rewarded with clean and healthy water, keeping your swimmers safe.
+If you are not careful, you will face many problems, not only with water, but also with the surface,marbledust, of the pool and the pool equipment plumbing and heater.

 There are five factors that affect water balance: pH, Total Alkalinity, Calcium Hardness, Total Dissolved Solids (TDS), and Temperature.
 If any one of these levels are off, not only will the swimmers most likely experience eye and skin irritation, you will also see cloudy or green water, algae growth on the floors, and walls of the pool, metal corrosion, and plaster etching.
 You can test the water with a test strip kit or a liquid test kit.

-*** BEFORE ADDING ANY CHEMICAL TO YOUR POOL, BE SURE TO READ THE MANUFACTURES INSTRUCTIONS***
+*** BEFORE ADDING ANY CHEMICAL TO YOUR POOL, BE SURE TO READ THE MANUFACTURER’S INSTRUCTIONS***

 You will also need to know how many gallons your pool holds.
 Below is a guide to help you determine how many gallons your pool holds based upon measurements.